Getting started

 Do it yourself.
 Pick a market, set your size and leverage, and place the order.
 The ticket, charts, orderbook, and positions table work the same on every venue, because each venue plugs in behind one shared port.
 See DEX aggregation.

 Ask the AI.
-Open the suggestion sheet, type a symbol, and optionally add a style, a strategy, a margin amount, and a leverage.
-You do not pick long or short.
-The engine tells you the direction.
-It asks several AI providers at once, merges their answers, and returns one of three results: a directional idea, a delta-neutral result, or a no-trade result.
-A directional idea can prefill the order ticket.
+Open the suggestion sheet, pick your AI Agent, type a symbol, and optionally add a style, a strategy, a margin amount, and a leverage.
+You do not pick long or short — the Agent's suggestion includes the direction, an entry, a stop-loss, and a take-profit.
+A suggestion can prefill the order ticket.
 You still review and confirm it.
 See AI suggestions.

 Placing an order is always a separate action your wallet signs, sent straight to the venue, with no server in the path.